admlw/CMFUsersGuide/md/cmfusersguide.md

               (truth, wieght, and genie variables)
 ```

-**N.B.** The names of `DataVarVals` and `MCVarVals` are somewhat misnomers. `DataVarVals`is more akin to reconstructed variables, while the `MCVarVals` is more akin to truth information
+**N.B.** The names of `DataVarVals` and `MCVarVals` are somewhat misnomers. `DataVarVals`is more akin to reconstructed variables, while the `MCVarVals` is more akin to truth information, though it also includes information related to the weights.

 ### cmf::MetaData

-The `cmf::MetaData` class holds information which full categorises the event:
+The `cmf::MetaData` class holds information which fully categorises
 ```
 novadaq::cnv::DetID     : detector ID (only ND or FD are really used for CMF):
                           kUNKNOWN_DET